PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 16:25:12
+Last updated: 2024-04-02 16:26:45
-Random Quote: Love is the flower you've got to let grow. - John Lennon
+Random Quote: To get the full value of joy you must have someone to divide it with. - Mark Twain